ysasson-portfolio/text-analytics-spring-2026/assignment1/docs/AI_usage_Log.md

 ### What did you modify?

 I modified the code to cut out any domain that is typically used with any text that is attached to it.
+You will see it in my remove_url function.